 The ruins got ransacked over the centuries to strip off the marble and decorations, but some of the beautiful marble floors and mosaics can still be seen.
 The sheer size of this place will take your breath away!

-Afterwards, we’ll head to the Park of the Aequeducts, an area where as many as 6 Roman aequeducts converge.
+Afterwards, we’ll head to the Park of the Aqueducts, an area where as many as 6 Roman aequeducts converge.
 Their gigantic arches are clearly visible even from a distance, and are a typical landmark of the countryside around Rome.

-The Roman aequeducts allowed about 1 million liters a day to be transported from the springs located up in the mountains, all the way into the city.
+The Roman aqueducts allowed about 1 million liters a day to be transported from the springs located up in the mountains, all the way into the city.
 They fed the impressive Roman baths, and were arguably the greatest achievement of Roman engineering, alongside with the network of roads and the sewers.

 The bucolic setting of the park provided the perfect backdrop for many movies, and is one of the gems of the city, mostly overlooked by travelers because of its out-of-the-way location, but a great favourite among locals.